GokulKumar-7/Customer-Segmentation-CLV/README.md

 ### A high-value segment is quietly disengaging

-Ranked by **projected lifetime value**, the **High-Value At Risk** segment is second only to Champions (avg CLV £937), ahead of Loyal Customers — yet these 354 customers have not purchased in ~343 days.
+Ranked by **projected lifetime value**, the **High-Value At Risk** segment is second only to Champions (avg CLV £937), ahead of Loyal Customers, yet these 354 customers have not purchased in ~343 days.
 This represents approximately **£332,000 of future profit at risk**, and is the project's primary, most quantifiable opportunity.

 ### Two independent methods agree